What to Say When Job Applications or Recruiters Ask About Your Salary Expectations

 That’s why we’re sharing our tried-and-true salary expectations script for navigating these conversations, which has helped hundreds of our clients land better offers at companies like Amazon, Apple, Google, Microsoft, and Meta (formerly Facebook).

-Don’t want to go through the negotiation process alone?
-We get it!
-We have additional resources to help you navigate the job offer negotiation process.
+Don’t want to go through the salary negotiation process alone?
+We have additional resources to help you negotiate a job offer.

 Try our Salary Negotiation Courses or get our Salary Negotiation Templates to navigate your negotiation and receive downloadable phone scripts and email templates to prepare you for all aspects of the job offer negotiation.